 Outdoor Image & Video Quality

 The Nest Cam Outdoor has one important feature that many outdoor cameras do not, WDR.
 WDR (Wide Dynamic Range) is vitally important in an outdoor camera.
-To quote a previous A Secure Cam article,
+To quote a previous asecurecam.com article,

 When lighting is very bright and very dark in the same frame, cameras without WDR can’t capture details in both areas...With WDR, you can make out the smallest details in the whole frame, bright and dark alike.

-Beyond WDR, the Outdoor camera also records in FHD at 30 frames per second and uses H.264 encoding.
-It uses 8 infrared LEDs (850nm) with an IR cut filter to provide night vision.
-This is somewhat lackluster when compared to Canary and Piper, which both offer 12 IR LEDs, but should be sufficient enough to see a distance of 20 feet at night.
-It's extra lackluster when you consider that Canary and Piper are both indoor cameras and an outdoor camera should have more power.
+Beyond WDR, the Outdoor Nest Cam also records in FHD at 30 frames per second and uses H.264 encoding.
+The picture is every bit as clear as its indoor counterpart.
+Outdoor uses eight infrared LEDs (850nm) with an IR cut filter to provide night vision.
+This is somewhat lackluster when compared to Canary and Piper, both indoor cameras which offer 12 IR LEDs.
+Though an outdoor camera should be more powerful than an indoor camera, Outdoor's night vision still allowed us to see about 20 feet at night.

 - Night Vision